Workplace community building can make a huuugeee difference in overall job satisfaction.

 - Make it a priority to encourage all community networks to be involved in regular company events.

 Incorporating community building into employee engagement strategy is beneficial for both company and employee’s well being.
 Employees across age groups, especially the young generations, our current and future workers value a sense of community at work.
 They are looking for a deeper partnership with company decision makers, seek stronger bonds with colleagues, and share a clear desire for better ways to collaborate.

-Community building starts with psychological safety where employees have autonomy to bring their authentic self to work.
-Through the workplace community, employees have opportunities to interact with like-minded people, exchange information and share ideas which help them reach their personal goals.
+Community building starts with psychological safety where employees have the autonomy to bring their authentic selves to work.
+Through the workplace community, employees have opportunities to interact with like-minded people, exchange information, and share ideas that help them reach their personal goals.
 The role of active community building is even more crucial for remote employees as the social interactions only occurred through organized events or virtual team building experience.

 A greater sense of belonging at work creates a company culture where friendship can naturally develop and thrive.
 It’s important for the employee to feel included from day one.